shukerov/shukerov.github.io/source/blog/2018-03-22-ruby-development-windows-10.html.markdown

 curl -fsSL https://github.com/rbenv/rbenv-installer/raw/master/bin/rbenv-doctor | bash
 ```

 You will notice that there are currently no ruby versions installed.
-We will take care of next by installig a ruby build plugin for rbenv.
+We will take care of next by installing a ruby build plugin for rbenv.
 Doing this will let us install ruby versions very easily by just running `rbenv install <ruby version here>`.

 ```bash
 mkdir -p "$(rbenv root)"/plugins